ovotech/go-sync/README.md

     log.Fatal(err)
 }
 ```

+### Init
+While we recommend using `New` to create an adapter in most cases, some plugins may provide an`Init` function for
+instantiating them too.
+Init functions are intended for programmatically creating adapters either via environment
+variables or some other dynamic configuration.

 ## Sync 🔄
 Sync is the logic that powers the automation.
 It accepts a source adapter, and synchronises it with destination